K-ration: Menu

 In total three meals provided 2,830 kcal of food energy and 79 grams of protein, depending upon components.
 As it was originally intended as an "assault" ration to be issued for short durations, the K-ration was designed to be used for a maximum of 15 meals.
-The K-ration was mass-produced by several major U.S. food production companies, including H. J. Heinz, Patten Food Products Company and The Cracker Jack Company.
+The K-ration was mass-produced by several major U.S. food production companies, including the H. J. Heinz Company, Patten Food Products Company and The Cracker Jack Company.

 K-ration crates were either wood (43 lb each) or fiberboard (41 lb each) and had a volume of 1.4 cuft.
 Each crate contained 12 daily rations (each daily ration consisting of one Breakfast unit, one Dinner unit, and one Supper unit) for a total of 36 units per crate.
 They were packed one unit deep, three units wide (one of each unit), and twelve units long (all of the same unit type).